jordivino/Cuteflix/README.md

 ###Cleaning up user accounts

 Since the demo sign in button creates a new account, it's possible for the number of accounts to grow quite quickly.
+Meanwhile, users can't log back in to a demo account, because the email address is intentionally complex.
+This means that there will be lots of unusable demo accounts filling up the database.
 I'd like to use Heroku scheduler to clean up these accounts on a regular interval (perhaps every 48 hours), to keep the size of the user accounts table reasonable.

 ###Tourguide